Permanent Care vs Foster Care vs Adoption in Victoria: What's Actually Different

 The system is built around reunification.
 If you're fostering a child short-term, the DFFH and the Children's Court are actively working toward the goal of that child returning to their birth family if it becomes safe to do so.
 Many carers experience this as deeply painful — they've bonded with a child, they've seen what the child has come from, and they're being asked to support a process they don't believe in.

 This tension is real, and it's one the brochures don't address honestly.
 Some carers resolve it by focusing on providing the best possible care for the time the child is with them, regardless of outcome.
-Others find they can only sustain fostering if they're working toward permanency from the start, and seek agencies with dedicated long-term or permanent care programs.
+Others find they can only sustain fostering if they're working toward permanency from the start, and ask agencies how they handle long-term and permanent-care pathways.

 Being clear about which kind of carer you are — before you start — changes which agency you approach, which type of placement you accept, and what you're emotionally prepared for.